 Nearly 2 decades after that first creative job, I’m a self-employed freelance artist, living in the mountains of New Hampshire.
 My work has been all over the map, from classic renditions of landscapes to figure drawing to larger than life murals on the sides of buildings.
 Though I have a classically trained eye, I most enjoy creative expression in the form of doodles, swirls and pure whimsy.
 A great teacher of mine once told me to look outside the margins of my work to find my true expression, a metaphor that applies to so much of my life.
 I try not to obsess over perfection or take it all too seriously.
 Really, if it makes your soul feel good, I say do it.

 What I am currently working on: owning an operating my little seasonal art gallery, where I sell my works (greeting cards, upcycled art and funky signs, oh my!)
-I face paint at festivals and events.
 I paint murals in homes and businesses.
-My crafty works are in a handful of small shops across the country.
 I teach painting to all ages.
-I have an annual grass roots publication called The Local Goods Guide that keeps me busy and tied to my wonderful community.
-I think my secret weapon miiiight be alternative graphic design.
-So if you are looking for that funky fresh logo or edge to your branding, I am your girl.
 But I am probably most known for my lil’ funky handpainted signs, made out of salvaged wood, barnboard and whatever else I can get my hands on.
 Really, I just like to make.
 Anything.

 I love to create art out of junk.
 I love to get messy.
 Painting words and fonts just makes my heart happy.
 Also, one time I dipped my entire left blue pigtail in blue paint and didn’t notice until it was dried and stuck to my head.
 Basically I’m usually covered in paint.